Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Two-component gases

 The correlated breathing mode dynamics of few-body binary bosonic mixtures confined in a 1D harmonic trap was investigated in \citep{pyzh2018spectral}.
 Using exact diagonalization with a correlated basis approach, the low-energy eigenspectrum was obtained for the complete range of repulsive intra- and intercomponent interaction strengths.
 In particular, the strongly coupled limiting cases of composite fermionization, full fermionization and phase-separation as well as all the intermediate symmetric and asymmetric intraspecies interaction regimes were examined in detail.
 Knowing the stationary spectrum of the system, one can see that the breathing dynamics in the linear-response regime can be triggered by slightly quenching the trap frequency symmetrically for both components.
-Depending on the choice of interaction strengths, the presence of one to three monopole modes was identified besides the breathing mode of the center-of-mass coordinate, see Fig.~\ref{fig:mixture_breathing}.
+Depending on the choice of interaction strengths, the presence of one to three monopole modes was identified besides the breathing mode of the center-of-mass coordinate, see also Fig.~\ref{fig:mixture_breathing}.
 In particular, it was shown that for the uncoupled mixture each monopole mode corresponds to the breathing oscillation of a specific relative coordinate.
 Importantly, increasing the intercomponent coupling leads to multi-mode oscillations in each relative coordinate, which turn into single-mode oscillations of the same frequency in the composite-fermionization regime.
+For clarity the dependence of the breathing mode frequencies of the $N_A=N_B=2$ bosonic mixtures on the intercomponent coupling are depicted in Fig.~\ref{fig:mixture_breathing}.
+It is observed that for a mixture with distinct intracomponent interactions [Fig.~\ref{fig:mixture_breathing} a)] the breathing of the relative coordinate among the species center-of-masses, $\Omega_{AB}$, is degenerate with $\Omega_{CM}$ at $g_{AB}=0$ then decreases for larger $g_{AB}$ and revives back towards $\Omega_{CM}$ asymptotically.
+This is reminiscent of the interaction dependence of the relative coordinate breathing frequency of a single-component bosonic system~\cite{abraham2014quantum,Schmitz2013}.
+Turning to the relative coordinates of each species it is found that both $\Omega_A$ and $\Omega_B$ are substantially affected by $g_{AB}$ and always lie below the underlying center-of-mass dipole mode frequency which equals unity.
+The breathing mode frequencies of an interaction imbalanced mixture [Fig.~\ref{fig:mixture_breathing} b)] behave similarly to the balance scenario with the following two main differences: i) $\Omega_{AB}$ exhibits two minima and ii) the relative breathing modes of each species $\Omega_+$, $\Omega_-$ are the same in the decoupled case ($g_{AB}=0$), they separate at finite coupling and finally coincide asymptotically.
+As mentioned already above all these behavior of the breathing frequencies are traced back to the energy spectrum and the involved avoided-crossings between the eigenstates participating in the breathing mode.
+Additionally, as expected, in both cases the breathing frequency of the total center-of-mass $\Omega_{CM}$ is interaction-independent.